Terminal ballistics: Flat point

-The simplest maximum disruption bullet is one with a wide, flat tip.
+One of the simpler ways to find consistent disruption from a bullet is forming a wide and flat tip.
 This increases the effective surface area, as rounded bullets can allow tissues to "flow" around the edges.
-Flat points also increase drag during flight, which decreases the depth to which the bullet penetrates.
-Flat-point bullets, with fronts of up to 90% of the overall bullet diameter, are usually designed for use against large or dangerous games.
-They are often made of unusually hard alloys, are longer and heavier than normal for their caliber, and even include exotic materials such as tungsten to increase their sectional density.

-These bullets are designed to penetrate deeply through muscle and bone while causing a wound channel of nearly the full diameter of the bullet.
-These bullets are designed to penetrate deeply enough to reach vital organs from any shooting angle and at a far enough range.
-One of the hunting applications of the flat point bullet is large game such as bear hunting with a handgun in a .44 Magnum or larger caliber.
-More common than hunting is its use in a defensive "bear gun" carried by outdoorsmen.
-The disadvantage of flat point bullets is the reduction in aerodynamic performance; the flat point induces much drag, leading to significantly reduced velocities at long range.
+Flat points also increase drag during flight to various extent, which along with the type of material and muzzle velocity, tends to affect the degree of expansion at impact.

+Flat-point bullets, with especially pronounced fronts of up to 90% of the overall bullet diameter, are sometimes preferred for use against large or dangerous game animals.
+For such purposes, they are typically made of unusually hard alloys, and may be longer and heavier than normal for their caliber to decrease the chance of deflection, and even include exotic materials such as tungsten to increase their sectional density.
+These bullets are designed to penetrate with sufficient depth through muscle, bone, and vital areas while causing a wound channel ranging from bullet diameter to the size of a coin, significantly larger than the bullet, and are most likely to perform similarly at any angle and at various ranges.
+One of the hunting applications of the flat point bullet is large game such as bear hunting, in which case people may be carrying a sidearm such as a .44 Magnum, 10 mm, or a larger caliber that is not intensively reliant on expansion.

+Light weight non-expanding projectiles pushed at a relatively high speed are also utilized, generally for close ranged applications well inside 100 yards.
+The light for caliber bullets will transfer energy to a given medium more rapidly, yet with consistent penetration characteristics relative to their sectional density and a constant tapering effect as the bullet graduates to a stop.
+Such implementations may be conducive to mitigating fragmentation where weight retention is prioritized.